College of Nursing

 *MBANGO, CATHERINE, Assistant Professor of Nursing, B.S., Texas Woman's University; M.S., Texas Woman's University; M.B.A., Texas Woman's University; Ph.D., Texas Woman's University

-*McFARLANE, JUDITH M., Professor of Nursing, B.S.N., University of Florida; M.S.N., University of Florida; D.P.H., University of Texas Health Science Center-Houston
+*MCFARLANE, JUDITH M., Professor of Nursing, B.S.N., University of Florida; M.S.N., University of Florida; D.P.H., University of Texas Health Science Center-Houston

 MILLIGAN, JENNIFER S., Associate Clinical Professor of Nursing, B.S., Texas Woman's University; B.A., Texas A&M University; M.S., Texas Woman's University

-*MOORE, BRENDA, Associate Professor of Nursing, B.S.N., University of Alabama; M.S.N, Michigan State University; Ph.D., University of Nevada-Las Vegas
+*MOORE, BRENDA, Professor of Nursing, B.S.N., University of Alabama; M.S.N, Michigan State University; Ph.D., University of Nevada-Las Vegas

 *MORRIS, KRISTINE W., Clinical Professor/Interim Assistant Dean of Nursing, B.S.N., Harding University; M.S., Texas Woman's University; Ph.D., University of North Texas

-NGUYEN, RYAN, Assistant Clinical Professor, M.S.N., Texas Woman's University; B.S., Texas Woman's University
+NGUYEN, RYAN, Assistant Clinical Professor, B.S., Texas Woman's University; M.S.N., Texas Woman's University

 NOLAN, DEBRA K., Assistant Clinical Professor of Nursing, B.S., Texas Woman's University; M.S., Texas Woman's University